amcgee/amcgee.github.io/_posts/2014-12-13-custom-markdown-images.md

 And that's it.
 Now, any value in the original "title" markdown field will be interpreted as the CSS float value for the rendered image.

 There are a few improvements that could be made to make this more customizable, purdier, and responsive.
-I use something like this:
+I would use something like this:

 {% highlight javascript %}
 $('img').each(function() {